tjburch/tjburch.github.io/_other/2022readinglist.md

 - _Weapons of Math Destruction_ - Cathy O'Neil
 - _The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution_ - Gregory Zuckerman
 - _Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else_ - Jordan Ellenberg
+- _The Hitchhiker's Guide to the Galaxy_ - Douglas Adams

-Last Update - September 4, 2022
+Last Update - September 7, 2022